-Born in Izmir, Turkey, Krody specializes in textiles from the late antique era and from the Islamic world.
-She has curated or co-curated 13 exhibitions, including A Nomad’s Art: Kilims of Anatolia; Binding the Clouds: The Art of Central Asian Ikat; Unraveling Identity: Our Textiles, Our Stories; The Sultan’s Garden: The Blossoming of Ottoman Art; and Colors of the Oasis: Central Asian Ikats.
+Born in Izmir, Türkiye, Krody specializes in textiles from the late antique era and from the Islamic world.
+She has curated or co-curated 21 exhibitions, including most recently Woven Interiors: Furnishing Early Medieval Egypt;A Nomad’s Art: Kilims of Anatolia; Binding the Clouds: The Art of Central Asian Ikat; Unraveling Identity: Our Textiles, Our Stories; and The Sultan’s Garden: The Blossoming of Ottoman Art.
 She has authored or co-authored seven exhibition-related publications, along with numerous articles and book chapters.